 2. Candidates for the Certificate in Public Health shall follow a programme of study, which shall consist of courses totalling at least 60 credits comprising:

-(a) courses selected from the Schedule to the Qualification;
+(a) courses specified in the Schedule to the Qualification;

 3. The Certificate in Public Health is awarded without specialisation.

-4. The timeframes for completion as outlined in the General Regulations for the Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates will apply.
+4. Any timeframes for completion as outlined in the General Regulations for the Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas and Graduate Certificates will apply.

 5. Candidates may be graduated when they meet the Admission, Qualification and Academic requirements within the prescribed timeframes.